Tuition Assistance Program Policy

 - TAP is a supplemental educational assistance employee program.
 An employee who is eligible for Pell Grants must apply his/her Pell Grant monies toward tuition and fees before receiving a TAP waiver.

-- If an employee withdraws from an approved TAP course prior to its completion, the employee will be ineligible to participate in TAP for one semester.
+- If an employee withdraws from an approved TAP course prior to its completion, the employee will be ineligible to participate in TAP for the next academic semester.

 - Eligibility for TAP participation does not guarantee admission into all University System of Georgia degree programs: * An employee must follow the policies and procedures of the “teaching institution” in which he/she enrolls to be formally accepted as a TAP participant for limited-slot enrollment programs.
-Upon receiving approval to participate in a limited-slot enrollment program from the “teaching institution”, the course(s) should be listed on the TAP application.
+Upon receiving approval to participate in a limited-slot enrollment program from the “teaching institution”, the course(s) should be listed on the TAP application and you should communicate to the program administrator that you are a TAP participant.

 - Participation in the TAP program does not guarantee continued employment with the University System of Georgia.